mattmills49/Blog-Posts/glum_splines/monotonic_spline_jax.md

 the data.
 If we don't impose any constraints or penalties this could just be fit as a standard GLM.
 But now we want to force the curve to either always go up, or always go down.

+This new expression of the B-spline basis has two components: 1.
+A transformation on the coefficients of a traditional B-spline to ensure they are always positive 2.
+A constraint matrix inserted in the
+$\mathbf{X} \mathbf{\beta}$ multiplication.

 The first step of the reparameterization is simple enough, we apply the exponential function to our unconstrained coefficients: